rastaman/DevOps-Lean_example/01-security_microservice/README.md

 Add the following user for the example to work.

-docker exec -it security_app mongo admin
+docker exec -it secure_app mongo admin

 connecting to: admin